IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 dataverse.files.<id>.min-part-size           <?>                 Multipart direct uploads will occur for files larger than this.
 Optional.  ``1024**3`` dataverse.files.<id>.custom-endpoint-url     <?>                 Use custom S3 endpoint.
 Needs URL either with or without protocol.         (none) dataverse.files.<id>.custom-endpoint-region  <?>                 Only used when using custom endpoint.
-Optional.                            ``dataverse`` dataverse.files.<id>.proxy-url               <?>                 URL of a proxy protecting the S3 store.
+Optional.                            ``dataverse`` dataverse.files.<id>.profile                 <?>                 Allows the use of AWS profiles for storage spanning multiple AWS accounts. (none) dataverse.files.<id>.proxy-url               <?>                 URL of a proxy protecting the S3 store.
 Optional.                          (none) dataverse.files.<id>.path-style-access       ``true``/``false``  Use path style buckets instead of subdomains.
 Optional.                    ``false`` dataverse.files.<id>.payload-signing         ``true``/``false``  Enable payload signing.
 Optional                                           ``false``